mlibrary/solr_cursorstream/README.md

 Note that this is different from true streaming of results via, e.g., the [default `/export` handler](https://solr.apache.org/guide/8_6/exporting-result-sets.html).

-Those queries can involve more complex processing, but are restricted in that you
+Those queries can involve more complex processing, but don't fit all use
+cases:
-  * can't use relevancy ranking
+  * `/export` can't use relevancy ranking as a sort; `Solr::CursorStream` can
-  * all fields have to be `docValues`.
+  * `/export` requires all fields have to be `docValues`, `Solr::CursorStream` doesn't.

-Cursor-based streaming allows, with some restrictions, downloading large sets of data without the "deep paging" problems associated with just using the `start` and `rows` parameters.
+Cursor-based streaming allows, with some restrictions, downloading large sets of data without the "deep paging" out-of-memory problems associated with just using the `start` and `rows` parameters.

 The only significant restrictions is that _the sort specification MUST